 EDU 1210.
 The Residence Life Experience (II; 3- On Demand) This introduction to the role of the Resident Assistant, includes Student Affairs theory, Higher Education Best Practices, Leadership theory, and Critical and Creative thinking.
 Emphasis on developing community among residence life staff members.
 Classroom instruction will be supplemented by other training programs such as fall pre-service training, staff meetings, and in-service training.
 The objective is to provide students with the knowledge and skills to be effective RAs.
 Prerequisite: Permission of instructor.
 EDU 2200.
 Introduction to the Teaching of Reading (I, II; 3) An introductory overview course reviewing current research, approaches, and methodology of teaching reading and literacy processes and skills in today's schools.
 The course is intended to introduce candidates to: (a) an understanding of the reading process; (b) a knowledge of research-based reading and literacy strategies; (c) competencies and attitudes for teachers of literacy; and (d) acquaintance with materials used in teaching, reading, writing, and spelling.
 Prerequisite: EDU 2300, EDU 2264, EDU 2262; formal acceptance into a teacher preparation program.
 EDU 2300.
 Educational Psychology (I, II; 3) This course addresses systems of learning theory and social development.
 Candidates are exposed to prominent theorists and research that shape current educational programs.
 Through this course prospective teachers should understand the interactions of the cognitive, behavioral, and intelligence theories that provide the basis for sound educational planning.
 Prerequisite: None.
 Equivalent to TAG OED003.
 EDU 2500.
 Professional Education Seminar (I, II, III; 2) This first seminar in Education is for students who have interest in joining the College of Education for their studies.
 Topics related to the standards and assessments significant to teaching and becoming a teacher will be addressed.
 Candidates will be introduced to Ohio and National Expectations for teaching and learning and the assessment process for teacher candidates and their assessment of student learning.
 Candidates preparing to teach will be introduced to requirements, responsibilities, skills and dispositions involved in becoming successful teacher candidates at Central State University.
 Prerequisites: Sophomore standing; completion of a minimum of 40 semester hours; successful completion of the General Education writing and math requirement; having passed the PPST or ACT of 21; a GPA of 2.7.
 EDU 2600.
 Introduction to Teacher Education (I, II, 3) This course is designed to address aims of education and role of schools in a democratic society.
-Students will have the opportunity to study economic, legal and political context of schools in America.
-Additionally, culturally responsive and inclusive teaching; legal issues and professional responsibilities of teaching profession will be examined.
+Students will have the opportunity to study economic, legal, and political context of schools in America.
+Additionally, culturally responsive, and inclusive teaching; legal issues and professional responsibilities of teaching profession will be examined.
 Successful completion of this course for formal admission into a program in the College of Education.
+EDU 2700.
+Planning for Instruction (I, II; 3) This This course provides preservice teachers with a foundation of effective instructional practices and explores various issues and concepts relevant to instructional frameworks in K-12 classrooms.
+The methodology will include a study of core principles of effective instruction including, but not limited to multimodal instructional delivery, evidence-based instructional materials and practices, aligning instruction to state and national Common Core Standards, assessment strategies to inform instruction, differentiated instruction, technology integration, as well as culturally-responsive teaching strategies.